Deepan-Karmakar/p5.js-tutorial/Embedding-p5.js.md

-You can always just host the HTML and JS files of your sketch online and visit the URL where they're located to see them running.
+You can always just host the HTML and JS files of your p5.js project online and visit the URL where they're located to see them running.
 However, you might want to integrate/embed a sketch into an existing page or blog.
 Here are a few ways to do it.

 ##Using iframes